 This year's pilot Plot Adoption Program featured the following five groups.
 We are so grateful for their involvement.
 It has been such a rewarding experience for everyone, and we were so happy to welcome neighborhood participation in our community garden.

 - Daisy Troop #16346

 - Local Day School

 The “Adopt a Plot” project is designed to bring the community into our community's garden.
-It will teach children that with a seed, you can feed those in need in our community.
+It teaches children that with a seed, you can feed those in need in our community.

-Starting in May, the 5 groups began gardening a plot of land.
+Open enrollment in 2018's "Adopt a Plot" Program has begun.
+If you have a group that would like to participate, please email Amy Cavicchia at email@example.com.
+Starting in May 2018, 5 new groups will begin gardening a plot of land.
 After initial planting, each group will grow, water, maintain, and harvest, fruits, vegetables and herbs.
 The majority of the harvest will go to the CCDF’s food pantry, located at 1000 5th Avenue in Coraopolis.